 - What are your meals like on keto vs. non-keto?
 Are you eating less volume and less frequently?

 - What are your snacks like?
-Are you eating fewer snacks due to blood sugar spikes and crashes?
+Are you eating fewer snacks due to fewer blood sugar spikes and crashes?

-Part 2: Go Deeper into Qualitative Returns
+Part 2: Go Deeper Into Quantifiable Returns

-- Clarity and focus
+- Mental: Improved clarity and focus